 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 To use Magic Cut on a video clip, select it on the timeline and then click on the button beside the timeline.
 Click on the button to consult the iHelp for more information on using this feature.